 Manipulate These Five Forces to Your Own Advantage

-The training industry is therefore no paradise but probably you know that already.
-What it is however is full of opportunities.
+The training industry is, therefore, no paradise but probably you know that already.
+What it is, however, is full of opportunities.
 The secret, in my and Porter’s opinion, is to try to manipulate these five forces to your own advantage.
-How, for example can you reduce the customer power?
+How, for example, can you reduce the customer power?
 A loyalty program perhaps?
-A high quality product that they can not find anywhere else?
+A high-quality product that they can not find anywhere else?
 Product and portfolio diversity?
-Or translating that in the training world, free exam retakes, free elearning licences whenever they attend certain courses?
+Or translating that in the training world, free exam retakes, free eLearning licenses whenever they attend certain courses?
 Career path advice mapped with their training needs and plans for the future?
 Training on emerging technologies or on frontier programs, and specialty products instead of mainstream courses?

 Regarding the new entrants, what can you do in order to not be influenced by new entrants in the industry?
 The answer here is to make it difficult (or impossible) for a new entrant to be a real threat to you.
 For example, if you are an ITIL Foundation Trainer, the threat of a new entrant is as high as it can possibly be.
 The same as if you are a training company offering one single course on let’s say, the principles of project management.
 In order to make it hard or impossible for someone to take your place, you need to differentiate and do things that are not easy and take effort, investment etc. How can you leverage your suppliers?
 Do they have services you can take advantage of so you can focus on your core competencies?
 Ready-to-use content?
 Train-the-Trainer services?
 Marketing and sales support?
 What about substitutes?
 Here you need to simply do the hardest thing in life: change.
 Listen, be informed and follow the trends in technology.
 Look around you, the way people learn, the way they look for alternative methods and the ways these methods are perceived.